cosmos/sdk-tutorials/starport-blog/01-index.md

 }
 ```

-Going back to `GetCmdCreatePost`, you created a new `MsgCreatePost` message and broadcasted it with `GenerateOrBroadcastMsgs`.
+Going back to `GetCmdCreatePost` in `x/blog/client/cli/tx.go`, you'll see `MsgCreatePost` being created and broadcast with `GenerateOrBroadcastMsgs`.

 After being broadcasted, the messages are processed by handlers.